 SVP Webinar - The National TOMs COVID-19 Plug-in

 Thank you to everyone who joined us on Monday the 27th of April to take part in the breakdown of our COVID-19 Plug-in for the National TOMs.
-You can download the presentation slides from the day by clicking here.
+You can download the presentation slides from the day by clicking the button below.

 We unfortunately didn’t have time to answer everyone’s questions during the Q&A session, so here are a few responses to unanswered queries that were posted: